-Applicants must register in the OJP Grants Management System (GMS) prior to submitting an application under this solicitation.
+Applicants must register in the OJP Grants Management System (GMS) at https://grants.ojp.usdoj.gov/ prior to submitting an application under this solicitation.
 All applicants must register, even those that previously registered in GMS.
 Previously registered applicants should ensure, prior to applying, that the user profile is up to date in GMS (including, but not limited to, address, legal name of agency and authorized representative) as this information is populated in any new application from the user profile.
 Select the "Apply Online" button associated with the solicitation title.
-All registrations and applications are due by 11:59 p.m. eastern time on March 10, 2017.
+All registrations and applications are due by 11:59 p.m. eastern time on April 30, 2018.